twitter-outline arrow envelope hashtag phone speech-bubble state

 4. Lace Up Your Skates

-Enjoy a free lesson and skate rental during Wells Fargo WinterSkate, part of the Destination Winter Saint Paul event at CHS Field, or during Wells Fargo Mpls WinterSkate at Minneapolis’ Loring Park.
-Other ice skating options include the 10 acres of skating along the connected ponds of Edina’s Centennial Lakes Park; Maple Grove’s Central Park Ice Skating Loop, which meanders for 810 feet; and Roseville’s Guidant John Rose MN Oval, North America’s largest outdoor refrigerated skating facility.
-Or you can head to Bloomington for Mall of America’s Skate the Star event.
+Enjoy the 10 acres of skating along the connected ponds of Edina’s Centennial Lakes Park; Maple Grove’s Central Park Ice Skating Loop, which meanders for 810 feet; and Roseville’s Guidant John Rose MN Oval, North America’s largest outdoor refrigerated skating facility.

 Looking for a short hike and maybe a little bird watching?
 Head to the Minnesota Valley National Wildlife Refuge Visitor Center in Bloomington.
 Not far from Mall of America, this tucked-away spot offers workshops on bird behavior and guided birding expeditions that help families spot swans, geese, eagles and wintering songbirds that gather in the trees and along the water near Bloomington’s Bass Ponds or Shakopee’s Wilkie Unit trailheads.
 Don’t forget your binoculars and camera!